 Some short sales are priced extremely low.
 So low that the sellers' bank will never accept them.
 These types of listings receive multiple offers.
 But all is not lost.
 It will need to be priced near market value to get your offer accepted.
 If you're not prepared to pay above a superficial price on a lowball short-sale listing, then pass.

 Ask your agent to research how much is owed against the home and find out the number of loans that are recorded.
 A second or third mortgage lender will receive peanuts as compared to the amount a senior lender in first position will get.

 Moreover, some lenders, deserving or not, get a reputation for being difficult to work with.
 If your agent is an experienced short sale agent, he or she will know who these lenders are and can advise you of the difficulty you may encounter.

-If your offer is 20 percent or 30 percent of the mortgaged amount, it probably won't see the light of day on the negotiator's desk.
+If your offer is 20% or 30% of the mortgaged amount, it probably won't see the light of day on the negotiator's desk.

 A listing agent who is advertising a short sale but has never closed a short sale is a risky proposition for you.
 That's because it's up to the listing agent to submit the short sale package to the lender and negotiate.
 Your buyer's agent can't talk to the bank.